thelanranger/win10custom.5/README.md

 Modifies and Customizes a Win10 Default install.
 The purpose of this is to save a bunch of clicks in customizing a base system install of Windows 10.

-* Attempts Self Elevate
+* Attempts Self Elevate *improved in .5b see code for comments
-* Check if the script was started with Administrator privileges.
 * Create a System restore point before we break a bunch of stuff.
 * Enable Registry Backup (Disabled post 10 1803)
 * Enable Volume Shadow Copy for local Disks and create schedule tasks